Soccer-World Cup opener gets more Facebook comments than Oscars

-SAO PAULO, June 13 Brazil's 3-1 win over Croatia in the World Cup opener on Thursday generated 58 million posts on Facebook, almost five times more than this year's Academy Awards ceremony in Hollywood, the social media company said on Friday.
+SAO PAULO Brazil's 3-1 win over Croatia in the World Cup opener on Thursday generated 58 million posts on Facebook, almost five times more than this year's Academy Awards ceremony in Hollywood, the social media company said on Friday.

 With 16 million posts, Brazil was the most active country on Facebook during the game, followed by the United States and England.